 Around the world, women are disproportionately affected by war and armed conflict, but they can also play an important part in helping to end conflicts and promote peace and security.
-Female peacekeepers can play a uniquely important role in helping help to reduce conflict and confrontation, improving access and support for local women, empowering women in the community, providing a greater sense of security to local populations, and broadening the skills available within international peacekeeping operations.
-The Department of State’s Global Peace Operations Initiative (GPOI) is working to expand training of female peacekeepers, including a focus on protecting vulnerable communities, including women and girls, struggling to recover and rebuild from war's devastation as well as those exposed to ongoing conflict.
+Female peacekeepers can play a uniquely important role in helping to reduce conflict and confrontation, improving access and support for local women, empowering women in the community, providing a greater sense of security to local populations, and broadening the skills available within international peacekeeping operations.
+The Department of State’s Global Peace Operations Initiative (GPOI) is working to expand training of female peacekeepers, including a focus on protecting vulnerable communities, such as women and girls, struggling to recover and rebuild from war's devastation as well as those exposed to ongoing conflict.

 Building on years of efforts to empower women in global affairs, the international community first recognized the impact of conflict on women and their role in helping to secure peace in 2000 by passing UN Security Council Resolution 1325.
 This was the first resolution to underscore the importance of women’s equal and full participation as active agents in conflict prevention as well as peacebuilding and peacekeeping.
 It also provided a framework for curbing the use of sexual violence as an instrument of war.
 The UN Security Council has also called on member states to implement resolution 1325 by developing national action plans tailored to their own experiences and needs.
 In October 2010, on the tenth anniversary of resolution 1325, Secretary Clinton committed the U.S. to develop a National Action Plan to “accelerate the implementation of Resolution 1325 across our government and with our partners in civil society.”
 On December 3, 2011, the U.S. government released the U.S. National Action Plan on Women, Peace, and Security and President Obama issued Executive Order 13595 mandating its implementation.